Safeguarding the Public

 Statutory Regulation of Osteopathy

-In order to use the title ‘Osteopath’ one must be registered with the General Osteopathic Council (GOsC).
+In order to use the title ‘Osteopath’ practitioners must be registered with the General Osteopathic Council (GOsC).
 This is a statutory requirement and anyone practicing as an osteopath without registration is liable for prosecution.
-This is to protect the public from uninsured practitioners, those who do not met the standards of safety and competency required to deliver Osteopathic treatment and those who have been barred from the Register due to malpractice or serious Criminal Conviction.
+This is to protect the public from uninsured practitioners, those who do not met the standards for practice safety and competency, and those who have been barred from the register due to malpractice or serious criminal conviction.
 You can check the registration status of every Osteopath by visiting the General Osteopathic Council website.
 Our registration number is 7784.

 Regulation of Acupuncture